Nuclear Fuel Supply

 'Megatons to Megawatts' Program

-A U.S.-Russian program to eradicate weapons provided the uranium to generate 10 percent of America’s electricity from 1993 to 2013.
+A U.S.-Russian program to eradicate weapons provided the uranium to generate up to 10 percent of America’s electricity from 1993 to 2013.

-The "Megatons to Megawatts" program involves the conversion, dilution and recycling of highly enriched uranium fuel from former Soviet nuclear warheads into low-enriched fuel for nuclear power plants.
-USEC Inc. purchases the uranium and then markets the fuel to its electric industry customers.
+The "Megatons to Megawatts" program involved the conversion, dilution and recycling of highly enriched uranium fuel from former Soviet nuclear warheads into low-enriched fuel for nuclear power plants.
+USEC Inc. purchased the uranium and then marketed the fuel to its electric industry customers.

-The program implements a 1993 agreement between the United States and Russia calling for Russia to recycle 500 metric tons of weapons-grade uranium from dismantled warheads.
-USEC reported that as of December 31, 2010, the program had recycled 412 metric tons of highly enriched uranium into 111,905 metric tons of low-enriched uranium—equivalent to 16,494 warheads eliminated.
+The program implemented a 1993 agreement between the United States and Russia calling for Russia to recycle 500 metric tons of weapons-grade uranium from dismantled warheads.
+USEC reported that as of December 2013, the program had recycled 500 metric tons of highly enriched uranium into 14,000 metric tons of low-enriched uranium—equivalent to 20,000 warheads eliminated.